 In the early aughts, I ran a popular and well-regarded tabletop wargame modeling and converting site called 40K Konversions.
 It was dedicated to all forms of modeling related to the Warhammer 40,000 universe.
-For those who don’t know, “conversions” are wargame miniatures that have been altered in some way, from swapping legs or heads to creating whole new figures by parts swapping, sculpting on new features, and so on.
+For those who don’t know, “conversions” are wargame miniatures that have been altered in some way, from swapping legs or heads to creating whole new figures by parts-swapping, sculpting on new features, and so on.
 Unfortunately, my site is no longer accessible.
-I went through my articles from the site and have put together some of the best tips and tricks that I published.
+I went through my articles from the site and have put together some of the best tabletop gaming modeling tips and tricks that I published.
 Some are specific to sci-fi/40K gaming, others can apply to many forms of modeling.
-Feel free to add your own tips in comments.
-I’ll be moving this over to Make: Projects at the end of the month and will be folding in your tips and suggestions. -Gareth
+Feel free to add your own tips in the comments. -Gareth

 - Use 1/35th scale military models (for close-enough 28mm game model compatibility).